Esri/geoprocessing-tools-for-hadoop/README.md

 The GP Tools for Hadoop provides tools to exchange features between a Geodatabase and a Hadoop system, and to run Hadoop workflow jobs.

 ## Features
-* Tools that export features from ArcGIS to Hadoop, and import features from Hadoop to ArcGIS
+* Tools to convert between Feature Classes in a Geodatabase and JSON formatted files
-* Tools to submit a workflow to process data in Hadoop, and to check the status of a workflow
+* Tools that copy data files from ArcGIS to Hadoop, and copy files from Hadoop to ArcGIS
-* Tools to convert features to JSON (Will eventually use JSON Conversion tools in the ArcGIS Geoprocessing Data Management Toolbox)
+* Tools to run an [Oozie](http://oozie.apache.org/) workflow in Hadoop, and to check the status of a submitted workflow

 ## Instructions
 1. Download this repository as a .zip file and unzip to a suitable location or clone the repository with a git tool.